September 16th, 2022

 - Sc2tog — Single crochet two stitches together

-How long does the garland take to make?
+How long does the crochet halloween garland take to make?

 Yes — use a chunkier yarn and larger hook for bigger skulls, or a lighter weight yarn and smaller hook for mini skulls.
-The proportions stay the same.
+The proportions stay the same so the finished display still looks balanced.

 What if I’m a complete beginner?